 AAI is known for championing the benefits of employment diversity and ‘equality of opportunity’ and that message has reached the right people.
 In the past year, nearly half (44%) of our applications to STEM roles with AAI were from women; equating to 65% of the successfully placed candidates.

-Last week we closed a Junior .Net Web Developer role after a 2-week promotion with 82 applications from people of all ages, genders, ethnicity and backgrounds.
+We recently closed a Junior .Net Web Developer role after a 2-week promotion with 82 applications from people of all ages, genders, ethnicity and backgrounds.